engfaris2/AviaScan-platform-flight-tracking-./README.md

 * **Account:** Personalized account management and profile settings.
 * **Reviews:** A platform for user feedback and reviews.

+## 📂 Project Structure

+The repository is organized to clearly separate application logic, data, and documentation:
 ---
 AviaScan-platform-flight-tracking ├── dataset/ # Contains initial or static aviation data/dumps for the database setup. ├── example-images/ # Screenshots used in this README for documentation and visual reference. ├── main/ # Core application files (e.g., PHP scripts and application logic). ├── README.md # The main documentation file you are currently reading.

 ---